slerman12/Help-me/7-Ongoing.md

 I wrote in the email, "Also, Michael, why does a six-month review make-up have so much weight when I had to report to two labs every action I took every week for the last 3 years?"
 Seems somewhat pedantic, oh but it's policy.
 And policy is policy.
 Right?

+This is now the [second](https://github.com/slerman12/BrokenWisdoms/blob/main/3-Disproof.md) disproof by the way.